-5. This question can be conveniently considered under the following heads:- arms and ammunition belonging to the Government which are actually in the possession of soldiers, sailors, marines or airmen, of whatever rank, on discharge.
 For the military authorities at headquarters to recover possession of military weapons and ammunition will be a simple matter: a more difficult one will be that of their disposal afterwards.
-The Sub-Committee on Arms Traffic, as shown above, have recommended that all the Powers represented at the Peace Conference, including the British Self-Governing Dominions, should be urged to undertake "not to sell or otherwise alienate, in any circumstances whatever, their surplus stock of arms and ammunition"; and, agreeing as we do with this recommendation, we hope that it will become the settled policy of the Government of the United Kingdom to retain complete and permanent control of all the arms and ammunition which are in its possession at the conclusion of the war.
+The Sub-Committee on Arms Traffic, as shown above, have recommended that all the Powers represented at the Peace Conference, including the British Self-Governing Dominions, should be urged to undertake "not to sell or otherwise alienate, in any circumstances whatever, their surplus stock of arms and ammunition"; and, agreeing as we do with this recommendation, we hope that it will become the settled policy of the Government of the United Kingdom to retain complete and permanent control of all the arms and ammunition which are in its possession at the conclusion of the war which are in its possession at the conclusion of the war.